Madurella mycetomatis: Growth and morphology

 The growth of M. mycetomatis is very slow and can be broken down into three stages.
 Initially the colony is dome shaped white-yellow or olivaceous brown in color.
 The mycelium is covered in grey down, giving it a woolly texture.
 Following the initial stage, brownish aerial mycelia (1 to 5 μm) form and the colony starts producing a diffusible pigment called pyomelanin, and becomes smooth in texture.
 Older colonies form masses of hyphae called sclerotia or grains.
 In nutritionally deficient or potato-carrot media, black grains (0.75 to 1 mm in diameter) with undifferentiated polygonal cells can be observed.

 Grains of M. mycetomatis are hard and brittle, ranging between 0.5 and 1 mm (maximum being 2 mm), with masses from 2 to 4 mm.
 The grains are oval and often multi-lobed.
 They are reddish brown to black in color and texturally smooth or ridged.
 The grains are made up of an internal mass of hyphae, 2 to 5 μm in diameter, with terminal cells swelling from 12 – 15 μm (maximum being 30 μm) in diameter.
 Overall two main types of grains are observed.
 The most common type is compact or filamentous, where a dark brown cement like amorphous, electron rich substance fills the voids surrounding the hyphal network.
 The hyphal network differs in growth between the cortical and medullar region, with radial versus multidirectional growth respectively.
 When stained with hematoxylin and eosin it appears rust-brown in color.
 In contrast, the second type, vesicular, has a light colored medulla and a brown cortical region filled with hyphae and vesicles 6 to 14 μm in diameter.
 Often it is difficult to determine the transition point from cortex to medulla.
 Lesions can have both the filamentous and vesicular type grains at the same time.

-Although conidiation (conidium), a form of asexual reproduction, in M. mycetomatis is rare, two main types can be described in-vitro.
-In the first type oval to pyriform conidia, 3 to 5 μm can be observed.
+Although conidiation, a form of asexual reproduction, in M. mycetomatis is rare, two main types can be described in-vitro.
+In the first type, oval to pyriform conidia, 3 to 5 μm can be observed.
 The conidia have truncated bases and are on the tips of simple or branched conidiophores.
 In-vitro, this type of conidiation can be observed in 50% of cultures on soil extract, hay infusion or water agar.
 When grown on potato carrot agar or cornmeal agar the second type of conidiation is observed.
 This type is characterized by small spherical conidia (3 μm in diameter) on tapered tips of flask shaped phialides and collarettes.
 On SDA media M. mycetomatis is sterile.
 No sexual stage has been identified for M. mycetomatis.